How to Compress Images for Website SEO

 - 53% of mobile users abandon sites that take over 3 seconds to load

-- A 1-second delay in page load can reduce conversions by 7%
+- A one second delay in page load can reduce conversions by 7%

-- Images account for 50-70% of total page weight on average
+- Images account for 50 to 70% of total page weight on average

 - Faster sites have lower bounce rates and higher engagement